 The Spruce Plan will begin with an initial design meeting.
 This meeting will provide a time for you to discuss and make specific decisions regarding your plan.
 Eckert Byrne LLC will need a completed PIF, payment, and engagement letter before the initial design meeting can begin.
 After the design meeting, you will need to review the initial flowchart to confirm any outstanding items before the flowchart review call.

 Once you’ve reviewed the flowchart on your own, you will have the opportunity to review your plan flowchart with an attorney.
 This conversation will take place over the phone and will provide you with a time to have any follow up questions answered.
 You will confirm any outstanding decisions regarding your flowchart over the call.

 Before the estate plan can be drafted, the client will need to approve of the final flowchart.
 The plan cannot be drafted until approval is received.

 The final step in the plan will be a delivery meeting.
 In this meeting you will review your documents with an attorney, making note of those provisions specific to your plan.
 You will sign the documents in the presence of two witnesses and a notary public.
-After the plan is completed, clients are encouraged to continue an ongoing relationship via the firm’s Legal Checkup or Life & Legacy Review programs.
+After the plan is completed, clients are encouraged to continue an ongoing relationship via the firm’s Legal Checkup or Annual Maintenance programs.
 Eckert Byrne LLC can also assist with funding your trust if needed.